500 Miles Away from Home (album)

-500 Miles Away from Home is a studio album by American country artist, Bobby Bare.
-It was released in December 1963 via RCA Victor and contained 12 tracks.
-It was the debut studio album of Bare's career and second with RCA Victor.
-The album's title track was released as a single in 1963.
-It became a top ten single on the American country, pop and adult contemporary music charts.
-The album itself reached the top ten of the American country albums chart.
-It received positive reception from AllMusic in later years following its original release.
+500 Miles Away from Home is the debut studio album by American country artist Bobby Bare.
+It was released in December 1963 by RCA Victor and contained 12 tracks.
+RCA Victor had previously released a compilation album of Bare's songs.The album's title track was released as a single in 1963.
+The single reached the top 10 on the American country, pop, and adult contemporary music charts.
+The album itself reached the top 10 of the American country albums chart.
+It received a positive reception from AllMusic in later years.

 Background, recording and content

-Bobby Bare launched his career as a pop and rock singer with the 1958 top ten American single, "The All American Boy".
-Bare became increasingly dissatisfied with his musical choices and decided to relaunch himself as a country artist in the sixties.
+Bobby Bare launched his career as a pop and rock singer with the 1958 top-10 American single, "The All American Boy".
+Bare became increasingly dissatisfied with his musical choices, and decided to relaunch himself as a country artist in the '60s.
 He signed with RCA Victor and had a crossover country pop single with "Detroit City" (1963).
 It was followed by a remake of the folk tune, "500 Miles Away from Home", which reached similar crossover commercial success.
-His debut studio album was named for "500 Miles Away from Home".
-The project was recorded at RCA Victor Studios in Nashville, Tennessee.
-The sessions were held between August and October 1963.
-They were produced by Chet Atkins.
+His debut studio album was also named 500 Miles Away from Home.
+The project was recorded at RCA Victor Studios in Nashville, Tennessee, held between August and October 1963, and produced by Chet Atkins.

 The project contained a total of 12 songs.
 Along with the title track, a series of cover recordings were included on the album.
-Among them was A. P. Carter's "Homestead on the Farm" and the traditional folk song, "Worried Man Blues".
+Among them were A. P. Carter's "Homestead on the Farm" and the traditional folk song, "Worried Man Blues".
 Other covers included George Hamilton IV's "Abilene".
 Hamilton's original version topped the American country chart earlier in 1963.
-The album also featured a cover of Billy Grammer's 1958 top five country single, "Gotta Travel On".
+The album also featured a cover of Billy Grammer's 1958 top-five country single, "Gotta Travel On".
 Original material was also featured, including two songs composed by Bare himself: "Let Me Tell You About Mary" and "Jeannie's Last Kiss".